 The growth of the food delivery gig economy in London has seen a parallel growth in vehicle thefts and other crime and intimidation.
 While there is a growing body of research on the gig economy, very little of it takes a criminological look at the gig economy, focusing on victimisation, fear of crime and the response of policing and other public bodies.
-These issues, and wider problems raised by protests and media reports, point towards a number of key themes that will form the focus of the new Police Foundation research project, taking food delivery moped riders working in the gig economy as its focus:
+These issues, and wider problems raised by protests and media reports, point towards a number of key themes that formed the focus of this research project, taking food delivery moped riders working in the gig economy as its focus:

 - The nature of the gig economy and its relationship to victimisation and fear of crime, including lone and late-night working without a return to base, the need for the worker to provide their own equipment, and considerations about where and when to work, balancing potential profits and other factors.

 - The changing nature of crime in London, in particular the growth of moped-enabled offending.

 - The policing response to moped-enabled crime and the victimisation of food delivery moped riders working in the gig economy.

 - Interviews with food delivery moped riders in the gig economy, working with assistance of the Independent Workers’ Union of Great Britain (IWGB).

 - An examination of police data and interviews with police officers from local and specialist teams.

 - A review of relevant academic publications, grey literature and media reports.

 - Develop new data and evidence-based recommendations that will help food delivery moped riders advocate for improved working conditions.

 - Put new evidence in front of policy makers which we hope will lead to greater protection for workers in this sector.